fabiomarquez/fabiomarquez.github.io/_projects/projeto.md

 <link rel="stylesheet" href={{ "/assets/css/style.css" | relative_url }}>

-# The Movies Project - Alterado
+# The Movies Project - Alterado2

 The Movies Project is something like **Netflix**, the only difference is that **it's not real**!
 It doesn't exist!
 I just created it to demonstrate how the **showcase** page looks like and how you can write whatever you want with full markdown support.